 For some reason I just got angrier but I didn't retaliate.
 He pulled me along deeper underneath the arena.
 We passed by many hallways filled with prisoners in cells, some were thin and dirty, others stronger looking and dirty but they all had the same sad expression on their faces.

 All the women and children were on a different level.
 I couldn't bring myself to look at them.
 It was hard to believe that these people were living their lives peacefully and before they knew it, they were captured and taken away to be sold like cattle.
 We are all human beings here and what Vaughan was doing was disgusting, lower than the sand beetles we step on.

 I was taken to a different level with rows of empty cells.
 The guard dropped the rope and shoved me into the cell before locking it up.
 There was only a single small pot sitting at the corner of cell.

-I sat down on the cold slab of rock and released a heavy sighed.
-I think I’m the craziest person I know, I thought to myself.
+I sat down on the cold slab of rock and let out a heavy sighed.
+I think I'm the craziest person I know, I thought to myself.
 I tried contacting Akiko but I guess we were too far down for her to reach me.
 Once again, I was alone.

 It was less than an hour before someone came down to see me.
 A man appeared through the doorway, dressed in fancy clean clothing.
 He was obviously someone important to Vaughan if he wasn't Vaughan himself.

 He spoke to me, "Vaughan has invited you to dinner with him."
 He had a look of distaste when he scanned me from head to toe.
 Then another guard opened the gate and placed me in metal cuffs.